Johnbastian/Ixhibition/README.md

 This provides control over the transitioning and can be used to achieve specific animations.

 <br />
-##Segue Duration
+##Setting Segue Duration
 The segue duration accepts two values: "full" and "overlap".
 The segue duration indicates at what point the transition (going from one slide to the next) occurs and how long it lasts.
-<br/>If **"full"** (default) is set, then the segue duration is indicated by:  phaseOut + phaseIn - phaseOverlap.
-The segue duration starts at the beginning of the phaseOut duration of the phasing-out slide and ends at the end of the phaseIn duration of the phasing-in slide.
+<br/>If **"full"** (default) is set, then the segue duration is indicated by:
+<br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;phaseOut + phaseIn - phaseOverlap.
+<br/>The segue duration starts at the beginning of the phaseOut duration of the phasing-out slide and ends at the end of the phaseIn duration of the phasing-in slide.
 Note: if segue type is "stack", the segue duration is set to "full" regardlessly.
 ```javascript
 ixb.setSegueDuration("full");
 ```